Steven Brill (journalist): Projects

 On September 15, 2015, The Huffington Post Highline published Brill's 15-part serial documentary, "America's Most Admired Law Breaker," examining Johnson & Johnson's 20-year practice of illegally marketing a powerful drug, Risperdal, to children and the elderly, while concealing the side effects and earning billions of dollars in profit.

-In March 2018, Brill and fellow veteran journalist and entrepreneur, Gordon Crovitz, again partnered to form a new company, NewsGuard, which fights fake news by providing reliability ratings for over 7,500 U.S. websites to help online readers distinguish between legitimate news sources and those allegedly designed to spread misinformation.
+In March 2018, Brill and fellow veteran journalist and entrepreneur, Gordon Crovitz, again partnered to form a new for-profit company, NewsGuard, which claims to fight fake news by providing reliability ratings for over 7,500 U.S. websites to help online readers distinguish between legitimate news sources and those allegedly designed to spread misinformation.
 NewsGuard was launched on August 23, 2018.

 Brill's 2018 book, Tailspin: The People and Forces Behind America's Fifty-Year Fall – and Those Fighting to Reverse It (May 2018, Knopf), details America's decline across a broad range of areas, including government, finance, education, infrastructure, and public health, and introduces us to those who are working to repair the damage.
 Tailspin was included on The New York Times Best Seller list six days after its release, and regarding which renowned Washington Post journalist Bob Woodward wrote:

+After the release of the NY Post Hunter Biden story, Steven Brill said on CNBC, "My personal opinion is there’s a high likelihood this story is a hoax, maybe even a hoax perpetrated by the Russians again".